n0nBin4ry/Stanford-Static_Lib/README.md

 		need to comment it out.
 	- Now I get and error that says there is undefined reference to 'stacktrace::call_stack::call_stack' 3 seperate times within exception.o which is basically just exception.cpp
+- 3/13/17
+	- Realized I left out call_stack_windows.o in the Makefile for MinGW-w64 library so I fixed that error.
+	- Recieved many many linker errors now when compiling test files.
+- 3/14/17
+	- Learned that I need to have -l linker flags at end of command.
+		- command is now (for MinGW-w64): g++ file.cpp -o try.exe -I.\include -L.\libs\MinGW-w64 -lStanford64
+	- Getting simpler errors about undefined refrences in call_stack_windows.cpp
+	- Learned that I need to also include the flag -limagehlp needed for MinGW-w64 (and maybe MinGW too).
+		- command is now (for MinGW-w64): g++ file.cpp -o try.exe -I.\include -L.\libs\MinGW-w64 -lStanford64 -limagehlp
+	- Test file compiled without error!
+	- When running exe I get a message I need the spl.jar that came with OG lib in the same dir or put it in a dir that is in the path of an Environmental variable named SPL_HOME
+	- Tried the environmental variable approach but I recieved that exe not working window from Windows itself.
+	- Exe works when I just plce spl.jar in same dir.